Klopotac/stickerwall/README.md

 2. **Extract and Run:**
    - Extract the ZIP file and run the `stickerwall.exe` file to start the application.

+3. **🚨 Important Note for Google Chrome Users 🚨**

-3. When downloading the executable from Google Chrome, you might see a warning indicating that the file is potentially harmful.
+   When downloading the executable from Google Chrome, you might see a warning indicating that the file is potentially harmful.
 This is often a false positive caused by the nature of executable files.

- To proceed safely:
+   **To proceed safely:**
- 1. **Click on the Download Warning:** Click the `^` (caret) or `Show all` link next to the warning at the bottom of the Chrome window.
+   1. **Click on the Download Warning:** Look for the warning at the bottom of the Chrome window and click the `^` (caret) or `Show all` link next to it.
    2. **Select Keep:** Click `Keep` to retain the file.
 This confirms that you trust the file despite the warning.

-Alternatively, you can use the source code provided in this repository.
-The Python code is available in `stickerwall.py`, and you can run it by installing the necessary dependencies listed in `requirements.txt`.
+   **If you prefer not to download the executable, you can use the source code provided in this repository.**

 ### For Source Code

 - **Source Code:** The Python code is available in the `stickerwall.py` file.
-To run it, you will need to install the  Python packages Pillow and tk
+To run it, you will need to install the Python packages Pillow and tk.